VCCT-IMAD5112-2025-G1/ST10479271-Taariq-Faker-Practicum-Exam/README.md

 ## Features

 1. Add to Playlist Option

 •	Allows users to add songs to their playlist

- 2.Dialog box
+ 3. Dialog Box

 •	Allows users to enter the information in a dialog box

-3. Instant Feedback
+4. Instant Feedback
 •	Once the user enter the information the app will immediately display a message showing the user they information has been added

-4. Detailed View Screen
+5. Detailed View Screen
 •	Shows the user their detailed information of their playlist

-5. Average Rating Feature
+6. Average Rating Feature
 •	Allows to the user to click a average button which will show the user the following:
    -	average rating score